shkakbar/Portfolio/README.md

 Data Analysis and Visualisation
 * Python
-  * AirBNB: Analysis of AirBNB rental in Sweden (Stockholm).
+  * Capstone - Starbucks: Increase promotion acceptance by targeted marketing offer to different customer segments.
 Libraries used are as follows:
      - Pandas
      - Numpy
      - Matplotlib
      - Seaborn
-     - sklearn (Linear model, Model selection, Train Test Split, Classification Report, Confusion Matrix and Metrics)
+     - joblib (dump, load)
+     - sklearn (train_test_split, RandomizedSearchCV, GridSearchCV, MinMaxScaler, accuracy_score, f1_score, fbeta_score, make_scorer, LogisticRegression, GradientBoostingClassifier, RandomForestClassifier)

   * Twitter - Disaster Response Web App: Applciation to respond to crticial event at the time of emergency.
 Libraries used are as follows:
      - pandas